elixir-lang/elixir/docs/1_introduction.md

     iex> 1 === 1.0
     false

-In Elixir, we can compare two different data types and they will follow this ordering:
+In Elixir, we can compare two different data types:

+    iex> 1 < :atom
+    true

+The reason we can compare different data types is for pragmatism.
+Sorting algorithms don't need to worry about different data types in order to sort.
+The overall sorting order is defined below:

     number < atom < reference < functions < port < pid < tuple < list < bit string